AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 - Blender-like node groups
 - Queue batch processing with mission excel
 - Node tree/workflow presets and node group presets
-- Image previews for models in the Load Checkpoint node
+- Image previews for models in the Load Checkpoint / LoRA node
 - Can directly input or replace the 3D models in Blender
 - By using composite can output perfect controlnet image
+- Conveniently move images to and from the Image Editor

 Here are some workflow showcases:
 You can find all these workflow presets in `ComfyUI-BlenderAI-node/presets/`